 In recent years, the Company's government contract work has represented a substantial portion of its overall revenue, and maintaining and continuing to grow this revenues stream is an important part of the Company's growth strategy.
 However, government contract work is subject to risks and uncertainties.
 For example, starting in the second quarter of 2023, the Company began providing services to the recent migrant population in New York City and in upstate New York.
 Some of these services were provided pursuant to a contract with an ending date during the second quarter of 2024.
 A portion of that contract has been extended through December 31, 2024, while other services began to wind down in May 2024.
-While the specific timing and the rate of the wind-down of the remaining services is still uncertain, the Company expects that the revenues from these migrant-related projects will be lower in the second half of 2024 than in the first half of the year.
+While the exact timing of the wind-down of the remaining services is still subject to change, the wind-down of sites in both New York City and in upstate New York is well underway and the Company expects that the revenues from these migrantrelated projects will be significantly lower in the final three months of 2024 than they were in any of the first three quarters of the year.